MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ## My analytics

-Use the My Analytics feature of Microsoft Supply Chain Center to customize the out-of-the-box KPIs found in the Supply and demand insights module.
+Use the My analytics feature to customize the out-of-the-box KPIs found in the Supply and demand insights module.
 Change a line chart to a bar chart, remove an out-of-the-box chart completely, or make other edits to fit your company’s needs.
-Changes you make to out-of-the-box KPIs are saved under “My Analytics” and they do not overwrite your KPIs within Supply and Demand insights module.
+Changes you make to out-of-the-box KPIs are saved under My analytics and they do not overwrite your KPIs within Supply and Demand insights module.

 ### Edit reports